UnionBank approves P30-billion bond issue

 The lender said the proposed offering will be issued under its existing Philippine Peso Bonds Program, although the timetable and final terms have yet to be determined.

-“Please be informed that the Board of Directors of Union Bank of the Philippines (the ‘Bank’), at its regular meeting held on May 29, 2026, approved the issuance of up to Php30.0 billion under the Bank’s existing PHP Bonds Program,” the bank said in its disclosure.
+“Please be informed that the Board of Directors of Union Bank of the Philippines (the ‘Bank’), at its regular meeting held on May 29, 2026, approved the issuance of up to P30.0-billion under the Bank’s existing PHP Bonds Program,” the bank said in its disclosure.

 “The Bank has yet to establish the timetable and other details for the issuance.
 Any issuance shall be subject to market conditions,” it added.